gcharalampous/lumerical-py-scripts/FDTD/adiabatic_y_branch/README.md

 ├── transmission/
 │   └── getFrequencyResponse.py
 └── user_inputs/
-   ├── lumerical_files/
+    └── lumerical_files/
-   │   └── adiabatic_y_branch.fsp
+        └── adiabatic_y_branch.fsp
-   └── user_simulation_parameters.py
 ```

 ## Notes

 - Requires Lumerical installed and accessible via lumapi
-- Scripts assume paths defined in config.py
+- All scripts use the `project_layout` system for path management
-- Designed to be run from the repository root
+- Each script is self-contained and can be run independently
+- Simulation data is cached by Lumerical, so re-running scripts is fast

 ## Related modules